 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

 Teach Yourself CBT and Overcome Your Problems for only £149!

 Our online CBT course has been designed to teach you the fundamental tools and techniques of clinically proven Cognitive Behavioural Therapy without having to see a therapist.

 Structured over TEN, in-depth modules, this self-managed course will teach you everything you need to know to change the way you think about and experience your mental health problems without having to visit a therapist.

 Click Self-Help CBT to find out more.

 Alternative Therapy Options for Nosocomephobia

-Although our preferred form of mental health counselling for Nosocomephobia is our Tranceformental CBT programme, we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for Nosocomephobia is our Tranceformental CBT programme, we also offer alternative psychotherapies for those who might prefer a different approach.

 - Psychodynamic therapy which focuses more on emotional problems and relies on the Therapeutic Relationship to bring about change.
 Available with Paul.

 - General Counselling which is less structured but still provides a safe and non-judgmental environment to discuss issues which is therapeutic in its own right.